 W.K.
 Dixon, Hazen & Sawyer and CDM Smith were selected as the firms to complete the master planning process, with each assigned an area of the City, as well as a lead role based on their particular areas of expertise as follows:

-W. K. Dickson Hazen &amp; Sawyer CDM Smith South City Phase Central City Phase North City Phase Lead-Program Management Lead-Public Involvement Lead-GIS/Inventory Fork Swamp Greens Mill Run Harris Mill Run/Schoolhouse Branch Swift Creek Johnsons Mill/Parker Creek Hardee Creek
+W. K. Dickson South City Phase Lead-Program Management Lead-Public Involvement Lead-GIS/Inventory Fork Swamp Swift Creek Hardee Creek